 He has a Ph.D. in clinical psychology from Concordia University in Montreal and a Master’s degree from McGill University.
-His training includes a postdoctoral fellowship at McGill University and a doctoral internship at the Centre for Addiction and Mental Health (CAMH).
+His training includes a postdoctoral fellowship at McGill University in the Prevention and Early Intervention Program for Psychosis and a doctoral internship at the Centre for Addiction and Mental Health (CAMH).

 Michael Pett, MSW, RSW

-Licensed Social Worker
+Registered Social Worker

-Mike is a clinical social worker with 25 years of clinical experience in adult mental health.
+Mike Pett is a clinical social worker with 25 years of clinical experience in adult mental health.
 He received his Masters of Social Work from Carleton University in Ottawa Ontario and is a registered social worker with the Ontario College of Social Workers and Social Service Workers.

 Mike has worked in a number of clinical settings where he has provided both short-term and long-term therapy for both individuals and groups.
 He has extensive experience and training with a wide range of clinical issues including depression, anxiety, relationship issues, anger and impulsivity.
-He is trained in various clinical modalities including: Dialectical Behaviour Therapy (DBT), anger management, violence risk assessment and management, Cognitive Behaviour Therapy (CBT), and concurrent disorders (the relationship between substance use and mental illness).
+He is trained in various clinical modalities including: Dialectical Behaviour Therapy (DBT), anger management, violence risk assessment and management, Cognitive Behavioural Therapy (CBT), and concurrent disorders (the relationship between substance use and mental illness).